Slow Cooker Apple Butter

 Apple butter is a thick, slow-cooked purée of fresh apples, apple cider, and spices that, despite its name, contains no butter whatsoever.
 Its history dates back to the mid-1700s in Pennsylvania Dutch country where it was used as an easy way to preserve the apple harvest.

-Our homemade apple butter recipe uses a combination of Braeburn, McIntosh, and Golden Delicious apples and a healthy dose of fragrant spices to make a rich, smooth apple butter that cooks overnight in the crockpot.
+Our homemade apple butter recipe uses a combination of Braeburn, McIntosh, and Golden Delicious apples and a generous dose of fragrant spices to make a rich, smooth apple butter that cooks overnight in the crockpot.

 The recipe is versatile, so feel free to use your favorite in-season apple varieties and adjust the spice quantities to suit your own taste.